 A lot of modern broadcasting software also can be used as recording software, because of this, options for recording can accidentally be used for streaming.
 Most broadcasters have two most common options for rate control, Variable Bitrate (VBR) or Constant Bitrate (CBR), which determines bitrate values depending on target bitrate and video motion intensity.
 For live streaming you will want to use a CBR rate control, this will make sure you have the least amount of issues while streaming, while for records it may be reasonable to use VBR to preserve space.

-The resolution is in regards how many pixels your stream takes up, usually given in height and width.
-In most cases you'll want to stream in a 16:9 aspect ration, as this is the most commonly used display ration, this will ensure your viewers don't see any black bars, and it will take up their entire screen.
+The resolution is in regards to how many pixels your stream takes up, usually given in height and width.
+In most cases you'll want to stream in a 16:9 aspect ratio, as this is the most commonly used display ratio, this will ensure your viewers don't see any black bars, and it will take up their entire screen.
 Here are the most common resolutions (given in width by height):

 High Definition or 720p is the most common for live streaming; it's a good ratio of good appearance and low bandwidth usage.
 The higher the resolution, the more data is needed per frame, therefore if you have a lower upload speed, you may need to go for a Standard Definition or 480p stream.